 Leafy greens are chock full of minerals, including iron, calcium, potassium, and magnesium, and vitamins, including some B vitamins as well as vitamins K, C, E. Many of these nutrients are involved in the detoxification process.
 They are full of fiber, which makes them slow to digest and good for detoxifying your bowels.

 Leafy greens contain a variety of phytonutrients including beta-carotene, lutein, and zeaxanthin.
 They also contain chlorophyll, which gives them their green pigment.
-As I explained above, chlorophyll is great for detoxifying heavy metals and toxins from your body.10
+As I explained above, chlorophyll is great for aiding in detoxifying heavy metals and toxins from your body.10